 Reference Intakes

-Aka recommended daily allowances and others.
+Aka recommended daily allowances, acceptable daily intake and others.

 Most research done in the 70s in the USA.